choibits/fridgy-frontend/README.md

 - Refrigerator
   - View fridge items per fridge
   - Delete items when used up
-- [Pollinations API](https://pollinations.ai) integration for recipe suggestions based on existing fridge items
+- [Pollinations API](https://pollinations.ai) integration for AI recipe suggestions based on existing fridge items

 ## Frontend Technologies
 - **React**: Used for building the UI with components like Header, GroceryListDetails, RefrigeratorDetails